 “Joy does not simply happen to us.
 We have to choose joy and keep choosing it every day.” – Henri Nouwen

 For some, joy is the easiest choice to make in the world.
 For others, joy might seem like a nice word, but an impossible reality.
-The truth is that we all make a decision every day, and in each moment of the day: we choose what we see as a priority.
+The truth is that we all make a decision every day, and in each moment of the day: we choose how we see what we see.

-Happiness will become the most natural decision when it has become firmly planted in our minds as a priority.
+Happiness will become the most natural decision when it has become firmly planted in your mind as a priority.

-Post this affirmation on your desk, car dashboard, tape it to your mirror, hang it up on the fridge, keep a picture of it in your phone, and look at it every day:
+Post this affirmation on your desk or car dashboard, tape it to your mirror, hang it up on the fridge, keep a picture of it in your phone, and look at it every day:

 “I am in a proactive relationship with joy.”